 It should be noted that it is highly recommended that the vessel be hauled out for complete bottom and underwater machinery inspection.
 The haul out yard charges are separate and not a part of the survey fees.

 A damage inspection is performed for an insurance company to assess the extent of damage to the vessel, recommend repairs, assess estimated repair costs and if requested, the probable cause.

-On-Hire Surveys / Off-Hire Surveys of vessels or marine structures undertaken either before the vessel or structure is delivered into a charter, or redelivered from a charter.
-The survey report should include a detailed description of a vessel’s cargo spaces/deck areas structural condition, cargo space cleanliness, bunkers on board, listing of the vessel’s statutory certificates, portable securing equipment, etc.
+Our survey report includes a detailed description of a vessel’s cargo spaces/deck areas structural condition, cargo space cleanliness, bunkers on board, listing of the vessel’s statutory certificates, portable securing equipment, etc.

 When discrepancies differences arise in a bunker delivery operation, the experience of the Surveyor should be able to find the error, if any, or to give out the right figures for third party agreement.

-The purpose of these On-Hire Surveys / Off-Hire Surveys is principally to determine the extent of damage, other than fair wear and tear, which may have occurred to the ship between two dates, usually those of the commencement and termination of charter.
-Whilst the determination of damage is the principle purpose of the two requisite reports, one being at the “on hire” survey and the other at the “off hire” survey, there are often three other requirements.
+The determination of damage is the principle purpose of the two requisite reports, one being at the “on hire” survey and the other at the “off hire” survey, there are often three other requirements.

 With (25 years experience) we conduct several types of audits including, but not limited to, inspection and certification.

 Our goal is to ensure your safety and help protect your initial investment.

 Copyright © 2019 A.B.
 Marine Consulting, Inc. - All Rights Reserved.